 As the intern apprentice at the school Isaiah would help with odd jobs and whatever would need to be done.
 At the same time gaining knowledge and taking advice from Dereck Glaser, and Nick Rossi, and many other crafts people that came through the school, who influenced his style as a blacksmith / bladesmith.
-In 2020 NESM asked Isaiah to be a resident instructor at the school assisting and teaching in blacksmithing and knife making classes.
+In 2020 NESM asked Isaiah to be a program assistant and help with the social media as well as being the Interim knife making instructor.

 Quinn Gerrish - Welding Program Manager/Instructor and CWI

 I was introduced to welding during high school in 1994.
 I took the welding/fabrication class at the Foster Tech Vocational School in Farmington Maine.
 In the year 2000 I began work at a foundry in order to learn a different aspect of metalwork.
 After 2 years at the foundry I got a job with a boiler making company that worked all over the nation.
 This allowed me to travel the country while gaining welding experience.
 As my career as a welder grew, so did my family.
 My welding career created the ability for my wife to be home and home school our 3 children.

 My interest in metalwork pushed me towards blacksmithing.
 So in 2017 I got a forge and started blacksmithing as a hobby.
 Then in 2018 a family tragedy brought me back in state full time to be close to home and family.
 I then worked for a small welding company here in Maine.
 While on the road for the boiler making company I found myself enjoying the opportunities I had to teach the new welders coming into the business.
 I have a strong desire to share knowledge and I am happy and proud to teach the skills I have gained.
 So in early 2020 when there was an instructor opening at The New England School of Metalwork I did not hesitate to apply.
 My goal is to provide the highest level of training to those entering into the Welding Industry.

 Dan Dunning - Day Welding Instructor